Sport

 Carousels in art: Shalva Kikodze, Roundabout in Paris, 1920.
 Wikimedia Commons (public domain).

 The Georgian expressionist, Shalva Kikodze, was also taken with the way the Parisians treated the fun fair as a place to meet and be entertained after he moved to Paris in 1920.
 This scene takes us deep into the crowds and we see the patrons of the cafes on the outside; the waiter in his white apron attends to his tables.
-The multiple carousels dominate the background with their colourful designs, contrasting with the dark clothing of the Parisians below.
+The multiple carousels dominate the background with their colorful designs, contrasting with the dark clothing of the Parisians below.

-Mark Gertler, The Merry Go Round, 1914
+6. The Merry Go Round

 Mark Gertler, The Merry Go Round, 1914, Tate, London, UK.